jvandemo/angular-growl-notifications/readme.md

     }]);

-Then use the `notifications` property in your view template:
+Then loop over the `notifications` property in your view template:

     <ul class="list-unstyled">
         <li ng-repeat="(id, notification) in growlNotifications.notifications">